 While it can be fun to meet so many other travelers in Southeast Asia, sometimes you just want to get away from everyone else.
 After a week of being around people constantly on several tours, I was eager to do something just by myself.

 I had no plan other than to pick up a motorbike and drive somewhere.
-Someone had told me the road up to Muang Sing was nice, so off I went.
+The owner of my guesthouse had told me the road up to Muang Sing was nice, so off I went.